Deadlineem/Multi-Stat/README.md

     Install-Module -Name MineStat

-If you get an error run
+If you get an error run the command below in powershell

-    set-executionpolicy remotesigned in powershell
+    set-executionpolicy remotesigned

 and then run